 A professional photographer will be taking individual photographs of each candidate as they cross the stage during the ceremony.
 Family and friends wishing to take photographs of candidates are requested to do so either from their seats or before and after the ceremony.
 It is disruptive to have numerous people rushing to the stage during the presentation of certificates for photographs.
 Please respect the dignity of the ceremony.

 Graduates will cross the stage and be presented with their leather diploma covers by the Crowder College Board of Trustees.
-Once presented with the leather diploma cover the graduates will cross the stage to shake hands with the Crowder College President, Dr. Alan Marble.
+Once presented with the leather diploma cover the graduates will cross the stage to shake hands with the Crowder College President, Dr. Kent Farnsworth.

 Graduates will be directed by the ushers to return to their seats and remain standing until everyone in their row has crossed the stage.
 The usher will then notify the graduates to be seated.